 Sales of large blocks of the Company's common stock could depress the price of its common stock.
 The existence of these shares and shares of common stock that may be issuable upon conversion or exercise, as applicable, of outstanding shares of convertible preferred stock, warrants and options create a circumstance commonly referred to as an "overhang" which can act as a depressant to the Company's common stock price.
 The existence of an overhang, whether or not sales have occurred or are occurring, also could make the Company's ability to raise additional financing through the sale of equity or equity-linked securities more difficult in the future at a time and price that we deem reasonable or appropriate.
 If the Company's existing shareholders and investors seek to convert or exercise such securities or sell a substantial number of shares of its common stock, such selling efforts may cause significant declines in the market price of its common stock.
 In addition, the shares of the Company's common stock included in the Units and underlying warrants sold in the offering will be freely tradable without restriction or further registration under the Securities Act.
 As a result, a substantial number of shares of the Company's common stock may be sold in the public market following this offering.
-If there are significantly more shares of common stock offered for sale than buyers are willing to purchase, then the market price of the Company's common stock and sellers remain willing to sell its common stock.
+If there are significantly more shares of common stock offered for sale than buyers are willing to purchase, then the market price of the Company's common stock may decline to a market price at which buyers are willing to purchase the offered common stock and sellers remain willing to sell its common stock.